 Opt-in or no, there have been some negative reactions.
 See this HackerNews thread – lots of concerns about security and the mixing of private and public info.

 Danny Sullivan gave the new feature a field test and wrote about his experience.
-He defends the feature from a privacy perspective:
+He defends the feature from an online privacy perspective:

 No one is automatically added to this program.
 In addition, it’s super important to understand that if you do enter the program, you are not exposing your email in search results to the entire world.
 Only you, when signed-in to your Google Account, will see any matching Gmail messages mixed with your search results.